diyarfaraj/ecommerce-api/README.md

 2. Navigate to the cloned directory using `cd ecommerce-api`

-3. Build the Docker image using the following command: `docker build -t ecommerce-api .`
+3. Build and run the Docker containers using the following command: `docker-compose up -d`

-4. Run the Docker container using the following command: `docker run -d -p 5000:80 --name ecommerce-api ecommerce-api`
+4. To stop the containers use the following command: `docker-compose down`

 The API should now be running on `http://localhost:5000/api/`.